jxchen21/SekaiSort/README.md

 ProcessTier: Uses Tesseract OCR to extract rank and username from screenshot, returns sorted results (Requires Tesseract to be installed!)

-WIP: NextJS App for simplified User Experience.
-Stay tuned!
+NextJS App: Complete!

-Made with 💖 by Johnny C (Aka.
-Arctic)
+Made with 💖 by Arctic